smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 ```
 </details>

-Before going to the next step make sure your dictionary look something like this:
+Before going to the next step make sure your dictionary looks somehow like this:

 ```python
 # The way its printed might be a bit different on your computer